UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 ### Interactive Apps

 Access to *Jupyter* notebook session (CPU and/or GPU), *Compute Desktop* (CPU and/or GPU) and *GPU-Accelerated Visualisation Desktop* (L40 GPU only).

+**IMPORTANT** If you have the conda initialisation in your `.bashrc` file then you cannot use Open OnDemand.
+To use the virutal desktop in Open OnDemand you need to have clean `.bashrc` file.
+The easiest was to clean it is to run <br>
+`conda init --reverse` <br>

+Please read the [Conda on Bunya Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/conda-environment.md)to set up your conda environment.

 **Jupyter** will launch a Jupyter notebook on a compute node.<br>
 **Compute Desktop** will launch an interactive desktop session on a compute node<br>